jaeminSon/jaeminSon.github.io/docs/Language Model/Analysis/gsm.md

 ---
-title: (논문 요약) GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models
+title: (논문 요약) GSM-Symbolic; Understanding the Limitations of Mathematical Reasoning in Large Language Models
 parent: Analysis
 ---